“Travel is the only thing

 There is a famous German bakery at Kasol where you can enjoy cakes, pastries and sip a hot cup of coffee.

-Boards written in Hebrew in Kasol
+Display Board Written in Hebrew in Kasol

-Large number of Tibetans make sure that Tibetan cuisine is not far away, try Thukpa and tofu.
+A large number of Tibetans make sure that Tibetan cuisine is not far away, try Thukpa and tofu.
 Kasol is always Bon appetite!

 After all that food, one can go for a hike or trek as it is trekkers paradise, or just relax at the banks of the gushing Parvati river gazing at the mountains.